-Equipment, software, telephone services, supplies, etc. provided by the MCR shall be used only for official MCR business.
+Equipment, software, telephone services, supplies, etc., provided by MCR shall be used only for official MCR business.
 Personal use of these materials is prohibited.

-Equipment, software, hardware, etc. provided by the MCR remain MCR property and must be returned to the MCR in good working condition at the termination of the telecommuting agreement or when requested by the MCR.
+Equipment, software, hardware, etc., provided by MCR shall remain MCR property and must be returned to MCR in good working condition at the termination of the telecommuting agreement or when requested by the employee's supervisor or MCR management.

-Change in Assignment: In the event of a delay in the repair or replacement of equipment or any other circumstance under which the telecommuter is unable to perform the job duties, the telecommuter may be assigned to perform other work and/or assigned to another location at the sole discretion of MCR management.
+Change in Assignment: In the event of a delay in the repair or replacement of equipment or any other circumstance under which the telecommuter is unable to perform her/his job duties, the telecommuter may be assigned to perform other work and/or assigned to another location at the sole discretion of MCR management.

-Family Responsibilities: The telecommuter shall have family arrangements, which allow the telecommuting work site to be a productive working environment.
+Family Responsibilities: The telecommuter shall have family, dependent or childcare arrangements which allow the telecommuting work site to be a productive working environment.